onnet/kazoo_popup/design/Specs/spec.md

 ### Scenarios

+####Download
+As a user, I would want to be able to download an executable and run it without any configuration.
+This should include all presets relating to my current user profile at time of download.

 #### Notifications
 As a user who works on my computer all day I would like to have an notice appear on my computer screen when I receive a call with all the details about who is calling.